 Prebiotics are nondigestable food ingredients (usually a type of carbohydrate) that act like food for bacteria.
 Sometimes you will find a prebiotic mixed with a probiotic (called a synbiotic).
 Evidence so far hasn't found these as good for IBS, but research is ongoing.

 Most of the pain experienced in IBS is caused by spasms that occur in the walls of your intestine.
 Antispasmodics such as hyoscyamine (Anaspaz, Cystospaz, Levsin) and dicyclomine (Bentyl) relieve colicky-type pain and are good for occasional use.
 However, they do tend to cause side effects such as a dry mouth, drowsiness, and constipation.

 Try peppermint oil capsules as an alternative to antispasmodics.
-These do much the same thing but without any side effects.
+It has a similar effect but without any side effects.

 Stop the Sprints and Use of Antidepressants

-Loperamide (Imodium) stops those fast sprints to the toilet, but be careful not to overdo the dosage or you end up going from one extreme (diarrhea) to the other (constipation).
+Loperamide (Diamode, Imodium) stops those fast sprints to the toilet, but be careful not to overdo the dosage or you end up going from one extreme (diarrhea) to the other (constipation).

-Antidepressants (eg, amitriptyline, doxepin, Lexapro, Celexa) are effective at relieving abdominal pain and providing overall symptom relief in people with IBS.
+Antidepressants such as amitriptyline, doxepin, escitalopram (Lexapro), citalopram (Celexa) are effective at relieving abdominal pain and providing overall symptom relief in people with IBS.
 However, side effects such as weight gain, drowsiness, constipation, and sexual dysfunction tend to limit their use for IBS.